-I’m joining with Carolyn Astfalk and Catholic Mom for An Open Book.
-Here’s what I’ve been reading for the past month (and will be reading this month).
+I’m joining with Carolyn Astfalk and Catholic Mom for “An Open Book.”
+Here’s what I’ve been reading over the past month (and will be reading this month).

 Synopsis: Catherine Doherty is well known for reviving many holy Christian traditions.
 In Donkey Bells: Advent and Christmas, Catherine’s three-in-one book on this most ‘expectant’ of holiday seasons, you’ll receive wonderful gifts:

 Meaningful and heartwarming stories, the telling of which will surely become a family Christmas tradition.
 Including: The Little Christmas Angel O’Ryan, How Pride Became Humble, The Christmas Gift, Christmas in Harlem, The Bruised Reed, and others.

 Customs which you can adopt into your own Christmas celebration, such as: The Advent Wreath, The ‘O’ Antiphons, Baking Christmas Foods and Decorating, and The Blessing of The Christmas Tree.
 Traditions surrounding important Advent and Christmas feast days are presented, including: St. Nicholas, The Immaculate Conception, Feast of the Holy Family, New Year’s Eve, Epiphany, and more.

 Earthy and inspiring meditations to prepare the entire family for Christ’s coming, including:A Candle in Our Hearts, Little Things, The Gurgle of a Baby, Where Love Is God Is, Looking into the Child’s Eyes, Advent: A Modern Bethlehem, A Short Season—A Long Journey, and many more.